 Any personal information collected on our site, or provided over the phone is kept strictly confidential.
 We will not sell or share customer information with anyone.
 If you would like to be removed from our mailing list please click the “unsubscribe” link on our newsletters, or contact us for assistance.

-Custom sizes and colors are possible for many Grain products.
-Please contact us to place a custom order, or for further information on custom options.
+Custom sizes, materials and finishes are possible for many Grain products.
+Please contact us at [email protected] to place a custom order, or for further information on custom options.

-Though we do keep some stock, many of our products are made to order and require 1 - 6 weeks lead time depending on the product and date of order.
-Orders placed during the summer and over USA holidays may take a little longer.
+Though we do keep some stock, most of our products are made to order and require 2 - 16 weeks lead time depending on the product and date of order.
+Orders placed during the summer and over US holidays may take a little longer.
 If orders placed online are back-ordered or expected to take longer than 2 weeks to ship, we will contact you via email with an estimated ship date.
 Please contact us for more specific information, or if you need to receive a shipment by a certain date.